gbinal/gbinal.github.com/pages/loyal-opposition.md

 permalink: /loyal-opposition/
 ---

+The concept of a "[loyal opposition](https://en.wikipedia.org/wiki/Loyal_opposition)" is an important part of a healthy body politic.
+It illustrates that we may "may oppose the policies of the incumbent government ... while maintaining deference to the higher authority of the state and the larger framework within which democracy operates."
+Note that this is not rote obstructionism (examples of which we've seen used against the previous President to good effect), but rather a patriotic model for responsible citizenship.

+This page has suggestions for living this.

 ## Accept the results of the election and move on from re-litigating it to engaging with the results.

 It will be tempting to stay focused on the 2016 election and to fight over it.
 It's human to want to stay on a root source of our current issues, especially when others may disagree with twhy and how it happened.